Vasectomy is a permanent form of birth control that is simple, safe, and effective.

 5. The testicular end of the vas is left open.

 This method is known as the open-ended, fascial interposition technique.
+It is one of the evidence-based best practices as recommended by the American Urological Association.

 The opening in the scrotal skin is so small, that it seals on its own without the need for stitches.